 Prerequisite: Four-day Traffic Control Coordinator Program (and certificate/card of completion).

-This is a two-day online course.
-To receive credit for this webinar, you must log in both days and log out at the designated times and complete an online survey.
+To receive credit for this webinar, you must log in and log out at the designated times and complete an online survey.
 Those completing the webinar as instructed, shall receive their updated 2-year TCC card designation in the mail.